Top 7 Beginner Guitar Amps to Become a Rock Star

 Gain is the amount of input from your guitar into the amp during the preamp stage.
 It’s not only about volume, though, it’s also about tonal control and the balance between being loud and sounding good.
 High gains produce dirty tones.
 Low gains produce clean.

 Top 7 Beginner Guitar Amps to Become a Rock StarAn equalizer is another important control feature that lets you tune your sound.
-Ideally, you’ll be able to adjust lows, mids, and highs like with the Donner Electric Guitar Amplifier.
-Lows add a lot of warmth to your sound but are not very clear or defined.
+Ideally, you can adjust lows, mids, and highs like with the Donner Electric Guitar Amplifier.
+Lows add a lot of warmth to your sound but are unclear or defined.
 Mids clean up undefined lows by adding more clarity and a bit of punch.
 Highs are a little lighter and don’t sound as deep, but they’re clear and have the most definition.
-You can see how playing with these settings can really alter your sound.
+You can see how playing with these settings can alter your sound.

 Weight and dimensions